 Breast-feeding must be discontinued during treatment with Pemetrexed.

-Men are advised not to father a child during and up to 6 months following treatment with Pemetrexed and should therefore use effective contraception during treatment with Pemetrexed and for up to 6 months afterwards.
-If you would like to father a child during the treatment or in the 6 months following receipt of treatment, seek advice from your doctor or pharmacist.
-You may want to seek counselling on sperm storage before starting your therapy.
+Men are advised not to father a child during and up to 3 months following treatment with Pemetrexed and should therefore use effective contraception during treatment with Pemetrexed and for up to 3 months afterwards.
+If you would like to father a child during the treatment or in the 3 months following receipt of treatment, seek advice from your doctor or pharmacist.
+Pemetrexed can affect your ability to have children.
+Talk to your doctor to seek advice about sperm storage before starting your therapy.

 Pemetrexed may make you feel tired.
 Be careful when driving a car or using machines.